maxmind/dev-site/README.md

 to the current year's pathway.
 8. Update the URLs used to create RSS feeds (`gatsby/gatsby-config/index.ts`) to the current year's pathway.

+### Updating Example CSVs

+To do this, use the `create-example-csv-zips-for-dev-site` script in the internal oneoffs repository.